What Does Jesus Say About Having Leaders, Teachers and Pastors?

 This topic disturbs modern Pastors who are enriched by Pauline principles of church leaders, pastorates for pay, etc. But it is time that followers of Jesus speak out for a different way -- the WAY Jesus taught.

 This home-church movement can only be reliably dominated by laypersons who are committed to not making any financial gain by their involvement in 'church.'
 You cannot expect your current pastor or minister will lead the change.
-It runs counter to what holds them captive -- career preaching of the gospel for pay.
+It runs counter to what holds them captive -- career preaching of the so-called "gospel" for pay.
 By strong financial compulsion, they will explain away Jesus' words.
 Paul will be cited that ministers are entitled to pay, and that the title of 'pastor' is an office in the church which Jesus 'shares' with them.
 Thus, you will get nowhere trying to convince them that they are on the wrong track.
-So show them the right track, and your good fruit of helping widows and orphans, the spiritually hurting, etc., and spreading the Gospel of Jesus more effectively than even they imagined.
+So show them the right track, and your good fruit of helping widows and orphans, the spiritually hurting, etc., and spreading the true Gospel of Jesus more effectively than even they imagined.
 Then they might repent.

 Anthony Buzzard, a theologian and minister, wrote wisely on a similar topic that there are certain issues which become orthodox not because they are right, but because a pastor or minister can only continue to enrich themselves from "God's service" by perpetuating such doctrines.
 Buzzard explains: